Bad experience with imported cheap – milling machine from China

 It is impossible to recognize existing production defects before buying.

-At least as a loan or novice, who just wants to sniff into the CNC technology or to get a CNC kit for the entry.
+At least as a loan or novice, who want to get a taste of CNC technology or to get a CNC kit for the entry.
 But even as a professional the actual production deficiencies and the often sluggish to inadequate processing are only recognizable after the first apparent inspection.
 This is why CNC users have always experienced extreme problems with portal milling machines from the Far East.
 Despite several statements and warnings in blogs and forum entries on the Internet.
-One can not warn enough of this low-cost stream from CHINA.
+One can not warn enough of these low-cost products.
 The clocks simply tick differently in China.

 Good or decent quality – not existent

-You do not necessarily have clairvoyant abilities to assess why this mass production can not be of high quality.
+You don’t have to be clairvoyant to judge why this cheap mass production cannot be of high quality.
 With a daily wage of 70 cents to a dollar for all unskilled workers, one can hardly expect a qualified final assembly.
 In addition, the cheapest parts are used.
 Here the ball bushing for the size 12 linear guide costs just 20 dollar cents.

 Linear guides too small